spacetelescope/imexam/README.rst

     ds9&

-then supply imexam with the XPA_METHOD from the XPA information window:
+then supply imexam with the XPA_METHOD from the XPA information window, this variable will contain either the INET address or the local filename representing the socket:

 ::

     a=imexam.connect('82a7e674:51763')

-Starting a new connection with no target specified will open a new DS9 window:
+Starting a new connection with no target specified will open a new DS9 window using a local socket by default:

 ::